newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 - At least 18 years old
 - Basic, New Jersey driver's license (Class D)
 - Minimum of 20/40 vision in each eye with or without glasses
-- Ability to recognize red, green, and amber color
+- Ability to recognize red, green, and amber colors

 ### Application Requirements
 - Proof of identity, NJ residency, and SSN according to [New Jersey’s ID requirements](https://www.state.nj.us/mvc/pdf/license/Standard_License_Sheet_Engl.pdf)